Test ID: PHSP Prenatal Hepatitis Evaluation, Serum

 Clinical Information

-Hepatitis C virus (HCV) is recognized as the cause of most cases of posttransfusion hepatitis and is a significant cause of morbidity and mortality worldwide.
-In the United States, HCV infection is quite common, with an estimated 2.4 million chronic HCV carriers.
+Hepatitis C virus (HCV) is an RNA virus recognized as the cause of most cases of posttransfusion hepatitis and is a significant cause of morbidity and mortality worldwide.
+In the United States, HCV infection is quite common, with an estimated 3.5 to 4 million chronic HCV carriers.

 Laboratory testing for HCV infection usually begins by screening for the presence of HCV-specific antibodies in serum, using an US Food and Drug Administration approved screening test.
 Specimens that are repeatedly reactive by screening tests should be confirmed with HCV tests with higher specificity, such as direct detection of HCV RNA by reverse transcriptase-polymerase chain reaction or HCV-specific antibody confirmatory tests.